NEW ENGLAND (at Jacksonville)

 This report is taken from today's Week 2 edition of Fantasy Index Weekly.
-The newsletter includes our player rankings and 20 pages of camp reports, plus stat projections and custom rankings for the games being played this weekend.
+The newsletter includes our player rankings and 19 pages of matchup previews, plus stat projections and custom rankings for the games being played this weekend.